-For the 24th year, the St. Basil Greek Orthodox Church members prepare feverishly for their annual Festival, an ethnic celebration of authentic Greek food, music and dance, starting on Friday, June 1 and ending on the 3rd, in Troy.
+For the 25th year, the St. Basil Greek Orthodox Church members prepare feverishly for their annual Festival, a celebration of authentic Greek food, music, and dance, starting on Friday, May 31 and ending on Sunday, June 2, in Troy.

-The ‘Best Little Festival in Town’ is a culinary treat, first and foremost, and St. Basil members are particularly proud of the reputation they have earned as having the best food in the tri-city area!
-Guests can sample homemade Greek dishes, such as souvlaki, moussaka, lamb with potatoes and pastichio.
-A number of ‘mezedes‘ (little tastes) and vegetarian dishes such as stuffed peppers and spinach pie (our famous spanakopita) can be followed by the famous ‘Never on Sunday‘ ice cream or sweets like baklava, kourabiedes and loukoumathes.
-TAKE-OUT available.
+The ‘Best Little Festival in Town’ is a culinary treat, first and foremost, and St. Basil members are particularly proud of the reputation they have earned as having the best Greek food in the tri-city area.
+Guests can sample homemade dishes, such as souvlaki, moussaka, lamb with potatoes, and pastitsio.
+A number of ‘mezedes’ (little tastes) and vegetarian dishes such as stuffed peppers and spinach pie can be followed by the famous ‘Never on Sunday’ ice cream or sweets like baklava, kourabiedes, and loukoumathes.
+TAKE-OUT is available.

 Greeks love to eat, but also love to dance.
-The Youth of St. Basil, known for their appearances at The Festival of Nations, will perform folklore dances from regions of Greece while LIVE music will be provided by Prometheus Orch throughout the weekend A Greek Bazaar will feature breads, cookies, crafts, T-shirts, and jewelry.
-Families can relax in a beautiful setting right by the Hudson River, while children can roam between the Bouncy-Bounce and other games.
-Don’t miss the $10,000 Raffle!
+The Youth of St. Basil, known for their performances at The Festival of Nations, will perform folklore dances from regions of Greece while LIVE music will be provided by Prometheus Orch throughout the weekend.
+A Greek Bazaar will feature breads, cookies, crafts, T-shirts, and jewelry while families can relax in a beautiful setting right by the Hudson River.
+Don’t miss the $10,000 RAFFLE!

 St. Basil is located on 909 River St. (Rt.
 4) at 101st St., north of downtown Troy.